theo-armour/theo-armour.github.io/snippets/snippets/cartography.md

 ## Bitmaps & Height Maps

+* Google maps: set language? &hl=fr ??
 * Calculate the lower zoom before the higher zoom - then easier to calculate the correct common top left
+* Don't forget the origin for tiles at XY = 0,0 is top left
+* ESRI // remember x and y reversed